Falconry and Raptor Propagation

 Holders of Kentucky falconry permits must possess a valid annual Kentucky hunting license before taking any raptor from the wild.

-Wildlife may be taken within state hunting seasons and bag limits with any legal hunting raptor provided the falconer has in possession a valid falconry permit and a valid hunting license.
+Wildlife may be taken within state hunting seasons and bag limits with any legal hunting raptor, provided the falconer has a valid falconry permit and a valid hunting license.
 Note: falconry hunting is closed during the opening weekend of modern firearms for deer (see season dates).

 Issuance Cycle

-Falconry permits are valid for a period of 3 years from the date of issue.
-Permits are issued year round.
+Falconry permits are issued year-round and are valid for 3 years from the date of issue.

 Classes of Falconry